 Research Assistant Professor

-Professor Cardenas joined the University of Houston Law Center in 2012 as an Energy Scholar and Visiting Professor at the Environment, Energy and Natural Resources Center (EENR Center), focusing on transnational oil and gas transactions.
-At UHLC he teaches the courses Transnational Petroleum Law; Transnational Investment Law and Arbitration; Diplomacy and Geopolitics of Oil and Gas; and Global O&G Service and Procurement Agreements.
-As a visiting professor, he has taught investment law and arbitration in the O&G sector, and O&G industry practices at the Universidade do Estado do Rio de Janeiro (UERJ) in Brazil; the Universidad Autónoma de Nuevo León (UANL) in Monterrey, and the Instituto Tecnológico Autónomo de México – ITAM, in Mexico City, Mexico; the University Paris Sud, France; and the University Externado, in Bogota, Colombia.
+Professor Cardenas joined the University of Houston Law Center in 2012 as an Energy Scholar and a Visiting Professor affiliated to the Environment, Energy and Natural Resources Center (EENR Center), focusing on transnational oil and gas transactions and arbitration.
+As a visiting professor, he has also taught investment law and arbitration in the O&G sector, and O&G industry practices at the Universidade do Estado do Rio de Janeiro (UERJ) in Brazil; the Universidad Autónoma de Nuevo León (UANL) in Monterrey, and the Instituto Tecnológico Autónomo de México – ITAM, in Mexico City, Mexico; the University Paris Sud, France; and the University Externado, in Bogota, Colombia.

 He works frequently with companies, public authorities, and governments in various areas of oil and gas law and policy.
 At the EENR Center, he is the coordinator of the "Inter-American Hydrocarbons Regulators Dialogue," an initiative conceived to create a nexus between national hydrocarbons agencies, the private sector, and the academia.

-Before joining the EENR Center, he worked as foreign legal clerk at the Arbitration Department of Dewey & Leboeuf, Paris, and also served for nearly six years as a career diplomat for the Venezuelan Ministry of Foreign Affairs, working multilateral affairs with the Organization of the American States (OAS) and the United Nations (U.N.) and bilateral affairs on sovereign boundary issues.
+Before joining the EENR Center, he worked as foreign legal clerk at the Arbitration Department of Dewey & Leboeuf, Paris, and also served for nearly six years as a career diplomat for the Venezuelan Ministry of Foreign Affairs, working on multilateral affairs with the Organization of the American States (OAS) and the United Nations (U.N.), and bilateral affairs related to sovereign boundary issues.
 He works effectively in Spanish, French, and English, and has some working proficiency in Portuguese.

 He holds a law degree and a B.A. in International Relations from the Universidad Central de Venezuela; a Master of Laws in Arbitration and a Diplôme Superieur d'Université in Business Law from the Sorbonne University - Paris II Pantheon-Assas; and an LL.M. with a Certificate in Energy, Environment & Natural Resources Law from the University of Houston Law Center.
 He was a Doctoral Fellow at the Research Center for Investment and International Trade Law (CREDIMI-CNRS) at the University of Bourgogne, Dijon, France.